jeffwitmer11/sfl-assignment/03_ml_api/README.md

 # Deployment
 The model is deployed using a Flask web app and API. <br>
-_NOTE: Prior to the app starting, a SQLite database must be provisioned.
-This can be done by running the init_db.py script.
-I have, however, have already provisioned a database with some sample data  and uploaded it to this repository._
+>*NOTE: Prior to the app starting, a SQLite database must be provisioned.
+This can be done by running the `init_db.py` script.
+I have, however, have already provisioned a database with some sample data and uploaded it to this repository.*

 1. Upon the application start up, the model is either located or downloaded to the server's file system.
 I am relying on `GPT4All` to initialize the model in this way. <br>
 2. The Flask app is then started.
 3. The app sets up a home page
-4. Clicking the “go” button submits a POST method and the app retrieves the user's input from the form.
+4. Clicking the “GO” button submits a POST method and the app retrieves the user's input from the form.
-5. It then queries the database for the chat history for this chat session. * Using this chat history, and the newly supplied user input, it prompts the model for a response.
+5. It then queries the database for the chat history for this chat session.
+Using this chat history, and the newly supplied user input, it prompts the model for a response.
 6. The prompt and response are saved to the  database and the chat history (including this new prompt/response) is displayed.
 7. Clicking the new session button increments the session ID by one and adds a new line to the table in the database with this new session ID.
 The main page is then refreshed.
 The current session is determined to be this new session.